By Optometry Australia

 Communication tools you can use

 There are a vast range of digital tools that you can use to communicate with your patients.
 You could create a simple email, an electronic newsletter, a social media page – such as Facebook – and if you don’t already have one, a simple website.
 These sorts of communication platforms are quick and easy to use.
-And if you need assistance, our Advantage Program Partner, OptomEDGE could help you get started.
-You can read more about OptomEDGE and its marketing services here.
+If you need assistance visit our Business Directory.

 If you are aware that some of your patients are not keen on using digital technology or social media, we suggest writing, calling or sending them an SMS with an update on your accessibility and services.